zsulsw/MSASect2/README.md

   - **Shell Finite Element Method (SFEM):** Advanced computational method for the sections modeled via centerlines.
   - Elastic eigen-buckling analysis to evaluate the local, distortional and global buckling behaviors.
 + **Member Buckling Analysis:**
-  - **Twisting Effects**: As the requirements in American Steel Design Specification (ANSI/AISC 360-22),the buckling behaviors of members with nonsymmetric or monosymmetric sections should be studied for the twisting effects.
+  - **Twisting Effects:** As the requirements in American Steel Design Specification (ANSI/AISC 360-22),the buckling behaviors of members with nonsymmetric or monosymmetric sections should be studied for the twisting effects.
   - **Analytical Solutions:** Flexural buckling, lateral torsional buckling, axial-torsional buckling.
   - **Eigen-buckling Analysis:** Buckling analysis using advanced line finite-element, derived based on the nonsymmetric cross-section assumption, for general buckling conditions.
   - **Semi-Rigid Connections:** Semi-rigid connections in any DOFs can be considered.
 + **Yield-surface Analysis:**
-  - **Quasi-Newton Divergence-Free Algorithms**:  Robust numerical algorithms for generation of yield surfaces.
+  - **Quasi-Newton Divergence-Free Algorithms:**  Robust numerical algorithms for generation of yield surfaces.
   - **Fiber Section Solution:** Stress integration method using fibers is adopted with less computational efficiency but versatile.
   - **Gaussian Line-Segment Solution:** New stress integration method using gaussian line segments for centerline models and very efficient computationally.
   - Initial yield surface, failure surface, strength interaction surfaces at a specific strain status.